 - black salt or rock salt as required

-- first warm water in a pan on stove top or in the microwave.
+- First warm water in a pan on stove top or in the microwave.

-- whisk the yogurt in a bowl.
+- Whisk the curd in a bowl.

-- add the boondi and mix.
+- Add the boondi and mix.

-- garnish boondi raita with mint leaves.
+- Garnish the raita with mint leaves or coriander leaves.

-- the boondi raita can be served cold or at room temperature. they go well with biryani or pulao or any rich based dishes like jeera rice.
+- The boondi raita can be served cold or at room temperature.
+They go well with biryani or pulao or any rich based dishes like jeera rice.

-the spice powders can be adjusted as per your taste.
+- The spice powders can be adjusted as per your taste.